Showing posts with label hiking. Show all posts

 You will soon reach a CROSSROADS OF FOOTPATHS.
 Turn sharp left at the post to take the path which is slightly diagonal across the field to reach the lane.
 Our walk continues straight across, but those wishing to explore the church can detour left at this point.
 This hamlet, centred around St Mary’s church was once the centre of population.
 When the flat-lands of Romney Marsh were drained, the population decamped to the more southerly location of Hamstreet, then known merely as ‘Ham’.
 It was the coming of the railway in 1851 that ultimately led to the growth of this village.

-Our footpath crosses a lawn and passes to the left of a pond to descend across the next field to the old Ashford Road - beware, the stiles out to the road can be brambly.
+Beyond the lane, our footpath crosses a lawn and passes to the left of a pond to descend across the next field to the old Ashford Road - beware, the stiles out to the road can be brambly.
 Turn left and return to the village centre down the hill on the pavement, passing the school and railway station.
-(If you fancy a bramble-free surfaced route back, the lane from St Mary's Church also meets the old Ashford Road where a left turn can be taken back to Hamstreet along the pavement.)

-Walk along the road until you see a small public footpath on your right (note this is around 300 yards beyond the wide entrance to the woods).
+Walk along the road until you see a small public footpath on your right (note this is around 300 yards beyond the wide gravel entrance to the woods).
 This path leads into Packing Wood, which was estranged from the rest of Hamstreet Woods when the bypass sliced through the middle in 1994.